-2019 tax due dates for expatriates (US Person, Citizen or Permanent Resident) living outside the US and are filing 2018 tax returns.
+2020 tax due dates for expats (US Person, Citizen or Permanent Resident) living outside the US and are filing 2019 tax returns.
 US tax is based on residency (substantial presence test), permanent residency, and citizenship.
 You may think of not owing any tax to the United States, but the truth is that if you are working in a low tax country then you are not exempt from the taxes payable to the US.
-So it is very important to consult with a CPA or tax professional to understand what applies in your case in order to avoid any penalties.
+Above all, it is very important to consult with a CPA or tax professional to understand what applies in your case in order to avoid any penalties.

-If you are an expat and are filing your returns in the US, then you should be aware of all the tax due dates for the year 2019, so that you can pay your taxes on time.
+Moreover, If you are an expat and are filing your returns in the US, then you should be aware of all the tax due dates for the year 2020, so that you can pay your taxes on time.

 - Form 1120F for a foreign corporation with an office in the US (see below for no office).